Explore a southern city known for its unique houses, cobblestone streets and Fort Sumter (which I didn’t visit).

 Even though different architectural styles while constructing these homes, they are all still fairly similar to each other.
 They follow a few different designs, but with different flourishes, like the home below.

-Jana Irving This pre-Revolutionary War home belonged to John Rutledge, a signer of the US Constitution and former Governor of South Carolina.
+Wandering Jana This pre-Revolutionary War home belonged to John Rutledge, a signer of the US Constitution and former Governor of South Carolina.
 The gorgeous wrought iron came later.

 I had planned to start at the Cathedral of St. John the Baptist.
 However, it took me awhile to get there because I kept getting distracted.
 The photo above as an example of a distraction.